MVCoconut/coconut.data/README.md

 }
 ```

+Guests have `None` as their `profile` and logged in users have `Some(value)` of course.
+By calling `login` we can transition from one state to the other.
+That is one way to express it.
 Instead, we might do the following:

 ```haxe
 class User implements coconut.data.Model {